DevKlim/beefai/README.md

 ## Project Overview

 **beefai** is an ambitious project to create an AI-powered rap battle game.
 The core goal is to develop a system where an AI can generate and perform rap verses in real-time, responding to a user's rap input, all while staying on beat with a provided instrumental track.
-This involves modeling rap "flow" (rhythm, timing, and articulation), generating contextually relevant and rhythmically fitting lyrics, and synthesizing these lyrics into an audible rap performance.
+This involves modeling rap "flow" (rhythm, timing, stress, and articulation), generating contextually relevant and rhythmically fitting lyrics, and synthesizing these lyrics into an audible rap performance.

 This project directly addresses the paradigm of **continuous, conditioned generation**:
 *   **Prompt-based generation:** The AI generates rap based on the "prompt" of the user's preceding verse and the musical context.
-*   **Continuous control:** The AI's generation is continuously conditioned by the beat and the evolving lyrical context of the battle.
+*   **Continuous control:** The AI's generation is continuously conditioned by the beat, musical features (like stress and energy), and the evolving lyrical context of the battle.

 ## AI Rap Battle Generation Pipeline